msftrobiro/SAPonAzure/documentation/ansible/system-design-deployment/hana/prepare-sap-library.md

       1. Click Advanced to show the advanced options, and enter `boms/<Stack_Version>/stackfiles` for the Upload Directory.

          _Note: `<Stack_Version>` should consist of Product type (e.g. `HANA_2`), Product Release (e.g. `00_052`, and a version of the Stack (e.g. `v001`).
 For example: `HANA_2_00_052_v001`_
+   1. Note that BoM `templates` are uploaded as part of the "Prepare System Template" phases later in the process.

 ### Example SAP Library file structure